stepanataccolade/docsv2/sources/pipelines/resources.md

     name: "avinci/box"                      #required
     tag: "master.35"                        #optional
 ```
-The above YML when added to `shippable.resources.yml` will create a resource of
+This will create a resource of type `image` with the name `box-image`.
+It is using
-type `image` with the name `box-image`.
-It is using an integration `avinci-dh`
+an integration `avinci-dh` which is the name of the integration defined,
-which is the name of the integration defined, [learn more here](#integration).
-The
+[learn more here](#integration).
+The image name is `box` and belongs to `avinci`
-image name is `box` and belongs to `avinci` org.
-The branch to look for resource
+org.
+The branch to look for resource and job definitions is `master`.
+This image
-and job definitions is `master`.
-This image tag is being set to `master.35`.
+tag is being set to `master.35`.

 ### YML properties
 ```
 name: string
 ```